HalkowichJasperSA/labs/mario/more/README.md

 ####  ####
 ```

-The program we'll write will be called `mario.py`.
-And let's allow the user to decide just how tall the pyramids should be by first prompting them for a positive integer between, say, 1 and 8, inclusive.
+The program you'll write will be called `mario.py`.
+And it also should allow the user to decide just how tall the pyramids should be by first prompting them for a positive integer between, say, 1 and 8, inclusive.

 Here's how the program might work if the user inputs `8` when prompted: